GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 Finally it prints all actual URLs, allowing non-authenticated users to download GitHub artifacts.

+(The recipe end there, but as a continuation, the GraphQL query could then do something with these URLs: send them by email, upload the files by FTP somewhere, install them in an InstaWP site, etc.)

 ```graphql
 query RetrieveProxyArtifactDownloadURLs($numberArtifacts: Int! = 3) {
   githubAccessToken: _env(name: "GITHUB_ACCESS_TOKEN")